Zigbee2MQTTZigbee2MQTT

 • TRANSIENT_KEY_TIMEOUT_S: min 0, max 65535

-Note that values are not only restricted by these ranges, but also by the memory available in your adapter.
+Note that some values are not only restricted by these ranges, but also by the memory available in your adapter.
 If any value (or combination) is too great for your adapter to handle, it will default to the firmware value(s) instead.